-If you live and garden in deer habitat -- an area that includes much of the continental United States -- you may have experienced deer damage in your landscape.
-Deer damage to ornamentals has increased since 2000 as natural habitat shrinks and human development spreads, according to the West Virginia University Extension Service.
+If you live and garden in deer habitat—an area that includes much of the continental United States—you may have experienced deer damage in your landscape.
+Deer damage to ornamentals from eating bark or rubbing their antlers has increased since 2000 as natural habitat shrinks and human development spreads.
 Deer often cause the most harm to the most expensive ornamental plants: trees.
 Though no tree species is deer-proof, some are less palatable than others.

 Deer damage trees in two ways; they nibble on bark, stems, foliage and buds and rub their antlers against tree trunks.
-While browsing can lead to defoliation, antler rubbing can remove a full circle of bark from a tree trunk, effectively girdling and killing the tree.
+While deer eating the tree can lead to defoliation, antler rubbing can remove a full circle of bark from a tree trunk, effectively girdling and killing the tree.

 Vulnerable Deciduous Trees